erinmgraham/intro-image-classification-cnn-nci/episodes/02-image-data.md

 print('Min pixel value ', new_img_arr.min())
 print('Max pixel value ', new_img_arr.max())
 print('Mean pixel value ', new_img_arr.mean().round())
+print() # add empty line to separate output for readability

 # normalise the RGB values to be between 0 and 1
 new_img_arr_norm = new_img_arr / 255.0